| News & Infoclick

 until eventually we got to the point where someone paid

-McElroy turned his passion for sound into a lifetime career.
+us to do it."
+It's a career McElroy turned his passion for sound into a lifetime career.

 A recording engineer since 1971, McElroy runs Slipped Disc,